jerosanchez/BusMADCore/Doc/NearestStopsLoader.md

 {
     "code": "80",
-    "description": "Error, token XXX not found in cache" }
+    "description": "a description"
+}
 ```

-On invalid request data:
+On invalid request:

 ```
 200 RESPONSE

 {
     "code": "90",
-    "description": "XXX",
+    "description": "a description",
     "data": []
 }
 ```

+For more information you can see the [EMT Madrid API documentation](https://apidocs.emtmadrid.es/#api-Block_3_TRANSPORT_BUSEMTMAD-detail_of_stops_arround_geopoint).